gioannidis/mathtrader/mathtrader/network/internal/README.md

 # Internal `NetworkBuilder`

-Implements the internal modules of `NetworkBuilder`, which generates a `Assignment` out of a `ParserResult`:

-* `NodeBuilder`: generates two nodes for each offered item: one `Node` to represent the item being offered and one to represent the item being wanted.
-* `ArcBuilder`: generates the arcs that correspond to each input wantlist.
+Implements `ArcBuilder`, the internal module of `NetworkBuilder`, which generates the arcs that correspond to each input wantlist.
+Each `Arc` represents a valid matching between an offered item and a different wanted item.

-* `node_util.h`: `Node` utility functions.
+`ArcBuilder` pre-processes the model and prunes items that are certain not to trade.